Hierarchical Regularizers for Reverse Unrestricted Mixed Data Sampling Regressions: Volatility Application

-We consider the regularized estimator of the pooled RU-MIDAS to forecast the realized variance of the S\&P 500 using several LF macroeconomic variables.
 In finance, movements in volatility are closely tracked since they have a considerable impact on capital investment, consumption, and economic activities (see e.g., \citealp{tsay2005analysis}; \citealp{bauwens2012handbook}).
 Therefore, forecasting volatility and the understanding of its drivers is of interest to both academics and practitioners.
 In recent years, the relationship between financial volatility and macroeconomic variables has received increased attention in the literature, we contribute to this strand by investigating the predictive information contained in LF macroeconomic variables for forecasting HF financial volatility.

 Two problems, however, that affect the construction of such volatility forecasts is that volatility is unobservable and that macroeconomic variables are usually only available at a lower frequency.
 To overcome these difficulties, \cite{engle2013stock} propose a GARCH-MIDAS model to bridge the gap between daily stock returns and low-frequency (e.g., monthly, quarterly) explanatory variables.
 This model has been extensively used in the literature (e.g., \citealp{asgharian2013importance}; \citealp{conrad2015anticipating}; \citealp{conrad2020two}; \citealp{fang2020predicting}), but the evidence on which macroeconomic variables have predictive ability for stock market volatility is mixed.
 Nevertheless, coincident/lagging indicators such as inflation and industrial production (\citealp{engle2013stock}) and the expectations about them (\citealp{conrad2015anticipating}), as well as leading indicators such as term spread and housing starts (\citealp{conrad2015anticipating}, \citealp{fang2020predicting}) seem to often improve forecast performance.
 Additionally, the findings highlight that including macroeconomic variables pays off particularly when it comes to long-term forecasting and not so much for short-term horizons.